-As the stand up paddleboarding scene continues to grow, and with our own Samos paddleboard coming out very soon, you may be thinking of giving the sport a go!
+As the stand up paddleboarding scene continues to grow, and with our own Samos paddleboard now launched, you may be thinking of giving the sport a go!
 Stand up paddleboarding is certainly trending at the moment and offers a fresh perspective on the water for paddlers already involved in kayaking and surfing.

 We’ve come up with some hints and tips for new paddlers, which we’ve broken down into 4 sections, so read on!